obrie/retrokit/README.md

 ### Creating a base image

-1. Update config/ in retrokit to match your personal preferences and hardware requirements
+1. Override settings in `profiles/mykit/` to match your personal preferences and hardware requirements
 1. Create a `.env` file based on env.template to provide the required configuration settings
 1. Flash new image (Note this will also expand the main partition and copy retrokit onto the sd card):